sivakar12/sivakar12.github.io/data/cs-notes/git.md

 title: Git
 ---
 - What is git
-  - Snapshots of project directory with links for history for version control and collaboration
+  - Storing snapshots(commits) of project directory with links for parent commit
+  - For version control and collaboration
 - Uses
   - Easily to experiment knowing you can reset to working state
     - Have multiple branches in parallel